ropensci/phonfieldwork/README.md

-# lingfieldwork
+# phonfieldwork

-`lingfieldwork` is a package for phonetic fieldwork.
+`phonfieldwork` is a package for phonetic fieldwork.
 This package make it easier sound file manipilation:

 * `create_presentation` -- creates a html/pptx presentation from stimuli-translation list
 * `rename_soundfiles` -- renames soundfiles according to the list of stimuli